 Dan started out by emailing me about having some records cleaned, especially a copy of the Dark Side on Heavy Vinyl remastered for the 25th Anniversary of its release, by Doug Sax with the assistance of Kevin Gray (basically just using Kevin’s mastering chain).

 My less-than-artful reply:

 Dan, this is not a good sounding record.
 Cleaning it won’t help it much.
 Boosted top, zero ambience, it’s a dog on most levels.

 My excuse for being curt?
 Who has time to waste talking about a bad sounding record?
 The world is full of them.
 Their shortcomings are obvious to anyone with even a halfway-decent stereo.
-(Apparently such stereos are in shorter supply than one would think.)
+(Apparently such stereos are in shorter supply than you might think.)
 But everything is relative; the Heavy Vinyl beat Dan’s SACD, so he naturally concluded that it must be pretty good, since SACD is widely considered the latest and greatest digital software around.

 But we here at Better Records think all this digital foolishness is a load of crap.
 A dead end.
-The reason we think that is that we have access to amazing sounding pressings of records like Dark Side, and they have the kind of sound no CD or digital media of any kind has — in our experience — ever had.
+The reason we think that is that we have access to amazing sounding pressings of records like Dark Side, and they have the kind of sound no CD or digital media of any kind — in our experience — has ever had.
 We call them – you guessed it — Hot Stampers.